 Elo calculator in practice - Elo rating in a chess tournament

-Advanced mode of this calculator.
+Advanced mode.
 Let's compute it step by step:

 Find the expected score by working out the latter's multiplicative inverse,

 Evaluate the rating change according to the Elo rating formula, .

 Finally, add this number to your current rating, .
 Typically, we round Elo ratings to one decimal digit.